Accessibility Statement for Cisco networking (CCNA) part 2 (TM357)

 Mode of study

-This module provides two online tutorials and a face-to-face day school/workshop.
-The face-to-face tutorial offers an online (or other) alternative.
+This module provides two online tutorials.
 Although not compulsory, tutorials will help you consolidate your learning.

 Working with others